 Help Me Grow Yolo is proud to be a part of Yolo County Trauma Informed Network of Care.
 Please learn more here.
 As a part of this network of care our goals are to build and support resilience in our community.

-Help Me Grow is a comprehensive and integrated national system designed to address the need for early identification of developmental and/or behavioral needs and to link children and their families to community-based developmental and behavioral services and supports.
+Help Me Grow is a comprehensive national system designed to address the needs of families.
+Supporting the early identification of developmental and/or behavioral needs of their children.
+Then linking children and their families to community-based developmental and behavioral services and supports.

 Help Me Grow supports families, child health care, early care and education, and human service providers.
 The community can use Help Me Grow to identify early signs of developmental or behavioral concerns and the available community resources to address their needs.